Lynch-David/Viking-Game-Programming/README.md

 #### ✏️ Fonts

-For the Nordic aesthetic, we're using the Alagard font, a nice pixelated and fantasy-esque.
+For the Nordic aesthetic, we're using the Alagard font, a nice pixelated and fantasy-esque font.
 For other things, we'll use Dogica, used to display general info/settings and will still keep the retro look.

 -   [Alagard](https://www.dafont.com/alagard.font)
 -   [Dogica](https://www.dafont.com/dogica.font)